ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 ### Root Access on Kubernetes
 {: #rootaccess}

 For a service using Activity Tracker on Kubernetes, the best practice is to write Activity Tracker events to a host-mounted volume on the worker node.
-The service writes to a log file in /var/log/at and an agent reads the events and sends them to Activity Tracker.
+The service writes to a log file in a subdirectory of /var/log/at and an agent reads the events and sends them to Activity Tracker.
 In an outage (in nearly any part of the system), the Activity Tracker events will be preserved in the log file and processed when the outage is resolved.

 The LogDNA agent will run as root, as this is considered the best practice for Kubernetes logging agents.
 We are working with the CISO team to establish a cloud-wide exception for the LogDNA agent running as root

-You can use an **initContainer** to change the permissions of the /var/log/at directory so you do not have to be root to write events.
+You can use an **initContainer** to change the permissions of the subdirectory of /var/log/at directory so you do not have to be root to write events.
 The initContainer runs as root and changes the permissions of the directory.

  Below is an example of a deployment yaml file that has an initContainer section.
 Optionally, you can have the initContainers section use `chown` to restrict access to a single user.
+ Be sure to work with a subdirectory of `at`, such as `/var/log/at/myservice`, where "myservice" is the catalog id of your service.

  ```
 apiVersion: v1